BookStackApp/website/content/blog/bookstack-release-v21-04.md

 draft = false
 +++

-Today is the launch of BookStack v21.04.
-This is our next feature release after Beta v0.31.
+Today is the launch of BookStack v21.04 which is our next feature release after Beta v0.31.
 For this release we're dropping the beta and changing our version scheme as detailed below.
 This release has no single major feature but is instead focused on a range of fixes, improvements and community contributions.